Kiryhas/picos-homework/README.md

 Endpoint reference:
 1. `GET /get-token` provides a dummy JWT token to use with the events endpoints.
 2. `POST /events` accepts payloads of the IncomingEvent type defined in `src/types.ts`, processes them and prints out processing results.

+You can export a postman collection from the postman-collection.example.json file or use your own.
+Make sure to obtain and enter a Bearer token for  the /events request.